AguaClara/String-Digester/Summer_2019/Experiments/preferential_flow.md

 Determine if preferential flow occurs when water is sprayed on the string matrix.

 **Materials:**
-- Current experimental apparatus set up with half-spoon deflector plate
+- Current experimental apparatus set up with half-spoon deflector plate (for a spray width ~ 3-4 cm wide)
 - Red dye (exact concentration not important)
 - Large bucket for holding diluted dye solution
 - Piece of plastic to stop extra water from dripping on the strings